openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 their vCPUs dedicated to running non-realtime house keeping tasks.
 Given this, the intention is that the emulator threads be co-located with the vCPU that is running non-realtime tasks.
-This will in turn require another tunable, which can be set either on the flavour, or on the image.
+This will in turn require another tunable, which can be set either on the flavor, or on the image.
 This will indicate which vCPUs will have realtime policy
 enabled: